J. D. Roberts

-John David Roberts (October 24, 1932 – May 25, 2021) was an American college and professional football coach.
+John David Roberts (October 24, 1932 – May 25, 2021) was an American college and professional football coach and player.
 He was the head coach of the New Orleans Saints of the National Football League (NFL) from the middle of the 1970 season until his dismissal after four preseason games in 1973.
-He played college ball for the Oklahoma Sooners.
+He played college football for the Oklahoma Sooners and was selected by the Green Bay Packers in the 17th round of the 1954 NFL draft.

-Early life and high school
+Early life

 Roberts was born in Oklahoma City, but moved to Dallas at the age of 6.
 Even as a youth, he had interest in football: he and one of his friends sold programs before football games at the Cotton Bowl stadium in Dallas.
 He played three years of football on both offense and defense at Jesuit College Preparatory School of Dallas, from which he graduated in 1950.
 He was named to the Texas High School Football Hall of Fame in 1994.
 Jesuit College Preparatory School of Dallas added him to their Hall of Fame in 1999.

-College
+College career

 Roberts played as a guard on offense and defense for the University of Oklahoma.
 He won the Outland Trophy as the nation's top college lineman in 1953.
 That same year, he was a consensus All-America selection.
 He went on to be named to the College Football Hall of Fame in 1993.
 He finished 8th in the Heisman Trophy vote in 1953.